c0x12c/module-git-secret-protector/examples/basic-usage/README.md

 Logs are stored in the .git_secret_protector/logs directory by default.
 You can view these logs to track the operations and any errors.

 ## Notes
-- Make sure you have the necessary AWS permissions to create and manage KMS keys.
+- Make sure you have the necessary AWS permissions to create and manage Parameter Store parameters.
 - This example assumes that you have AWS credentials configured in your environment.

 ```
 ### Summary

 The `/examples/basic-usage` folder provides a simple, clear example of how to use the `git-secret-protector` module with the `sample-app` filter name.
-It demonstrates how to configure the module, encrypt and decrypt files, and manage keys with AWS KMS.
+It demonstrates how to configure the module, encrypt and decrypt files, and manage keys with AWS Parameter Store.
 This example should serve as a helpful starting point for users who want to integrate the module into their own projects.
 ```